 Information required for the Desk Review will be due at the offices of the Fund, 5710 MacCorkle Ave.
 SE, Charleston, WV 25304 no later than December 31st of each year.
-Desk Review information should be uploaded to the projects Procorem workcenter and marked to the attention of the Asset Management Specialist requesting the information.
+Desk Review information should be uploaded to the projects Teams General Channel and marked to the attention of the Asset Management Specialist requesting the information.